stronnag/mwptools/src/samples/dbg-tool/README.md

 On Linux, `udev` is used to recognise device nodes as they are plugged / unplugged.

-For non-Linux, the device given on the command line, or the initially dicovered device will be re-polled if it is unplugged / plugged.
+For non-Linux, the device given on the command line, or the initially discovered device will be re-polled if it is unplugged / plugged.

 ## Restrictions